-- School health personnel will be wearing PPE when assessing an ill child. - h) Which room in the facility has been identified for isolating ill persons? - The waiting room has been designated as the isolation area of an ill child or staff member. - i) If your school has a nurse or other health professional, what room (separate from the isolation room) has be identified as their space to administer medication and/or nursing treatments? - The nurse's office has been identified as the location for dispensing medications. - j) Confirm that your school's health office will use disposable equipment and supplies as much as possible. - Disposable gloves, other PPE and supplies will be used as much as possible. - k) Confirm that your school will provide appropriate PPE to custodial or other personnel cleaning or disinfecting your site if such protection is required by the manufacturer of the cleaning/disinfecting agent being used? - The program contracts with a custodial/cleaning company.
-This company will be supplying their workers with the appropriate PPE as part of the contract.
-All staff are responsible for cleaning and sanitizing throughout the day and will be provided with the appropriate PPE. - Confirm that your school has created a daily checklist for use by school personnel to inspect their work area and ensure that they have sufficient supplies every day (i.e., face covering, tissues, hand hygiene supplies and cleaning supplies, etc.). - School staff will receive virtual and in-person training to ensure they are familiar with cleaning and PPE expectations prior to the start of school.
+\All school staff personnel will be wearing PPE when assessing an ill child.

+h) Which room in the facility has been identified for isolating ill persons?

+\The waiting room has been designated as the isolation area of an ill child or staff member.

+i) If your school has a nurse or other health professional, what room (separate from the isolation room) has be identified as their space to administer medication and/or nursing treatments?

+\The nurse's office has been identified as the location for dispensing medications.

+j) Confirm that your school's health office will use disposable equipment and supplies as much as possible.

+\Disposable gloves, other PPE and supplies will be used as much as possible.

+k) Confirm that your school will provide appropriate PPE to custodial or other personnel cleaning or disinfecting your site if such protection is required by the manufacturer of the cleaning/disinfecting agent being used?

+\The program has a cleaner within the agency.
+He is supplied with the appropriate PPE.
+All school staff are responsible for cleaning and sanitizing throughout the day and will be provided with the appropriate PPE.

+Confirm that your school has created a daily checklist for use by school personnel to inspect their work area and ensure that they have sufficient supplies every day (i.e., face covering, tissues, hand hygiene supplies and cleaning supplies, etc.).

+\School staff will receive virtual and in-person training to ensure they are familiar with cleaning and PPE expectations prior to the start of school.
 A list and sign off sheet will be provided in each area to log efforts and completion.
-The school's nurse is responsible for supply inventory and will report any needs to the Agency's Director of Operations and the school's administrative assistant for ordering. - m) Confirm that the individual selected as your school's COVID-19 resource person: - a.
+The program director is responsible for supply inventory and will report any needs to the Agency's Director of Operations for ordering.

+m) Confirm that the individual selected as your school's COVID-19 resource person:

+a.
 Has a health background (i.e., school nurse) or is a school administrator familiar with the reopening plan?

-The school nurse is a licensed practical nurse.
+\The school nurse is a licensed practical nurse.
 The school's director has been a participant in the formation of the re-opening plan and received all the necessary training from the CDC, SED, and NYC Department of Health and Mental Hygiene to implement all pertinent guidance in the plan.